Jim Rhodes: Mayor of Columbus, 1944–1952

 In 1934, Rhodes began to use his position as a local businessman to climb up the Columbus political ladder, starting on a ward committee.
 In 1937, Rhodes won his first elected office as a member of the Columbus Board of Education.
 He was then twice elected as Columbus city auditor in 1939 and 1941.
 Then in 1943, Rhodes was elected as Mayor of Columbus, becoming the youngest major city mayor in the U.S. at age 34.

-Rhodes's time as mayor is primarily marked by two achievements, with the first being his convincing of 67% of Columbus voters to approve the city's first income tax, and the second being his successful use of water gun diplomacy to annex much of the surrounding suburbs to Columbus.
+Rhodes's time as mayor is primarily marked by two achievements, with the first being his convincing of 67% of Columbus voters to approve the city's first income tax, and the second being the annexation of much of the surrounding suburbs to Columbus.
 As surrounding communities grew or were constructed, they came to require access to waterlines, which was under the sole control of the municipal water system.
 Rhodes told these communities that if they wanted water, they would have to submit to assimilation into Columbus.
 As a result of this, Columbus, Ohio, currently has the largest land area of any Ohio city.